WouterGritter/portfolio-site/www/posts/public-ipv4s-to-local-vms.md

 ---

+### Adding more public IPv4's

+To add more public IPv4's to other internal hosts, just go through every step and repeat or add to each step referencing `203.0.113.55`.
+A high-level overview to add another IP (`203.0.113.60`):
+- Add `203.0.113.60` to `AllowedIPs` in the VPS's WireGuard config.
+- Add `203.0.113.60` to a second internal VM, just like described in the steps above.
+- Add a second gateway in pfsense - `vwan_internal_60` pointing to the second VMs internal address.
+- Add a second static route - `203.0.113.60` -> `vwan_internal_60`
+- Update LAN rules accordingly.

 ### Closing notes

 That's it - now you’ve got a host behind pfSense using a VPS's secondary public IPv4 like it was directly on the internet.